GsDevKit/GsDevKit/docs/RollingReleases.md

 ## Contribute to Rolling Glass Release

-To fix a bug, you should create a *feature branch* so that the bugfix fix can be easily shared with the community:
+To fix a bug, you should create a *issue branch* so that the bugfix can be easily shared with the community:

 ```Shell
 cd /opt/git/glass